 - $10 to participate

-- We give you a used printing plate – approximates size 4″ x 6″, 4″ x 4″ (copper, zinc, aluminum or plastic) – your choice as long as our supply lasts. (you’re helping us recycle used metal!)
+- You commit to up-cycling a old printing plate to use for the project, or we will send you a used printing plate from our research projects – approximates size 4″ x 6″, 4″ x 4″ (copper, or aluminum) – your choice as long as our supply lasts. (you’re helping us recycle used metal!)

 - You select a bird from the Audubon Society’s list of 389 Bird Species on the brink of survival due to habitat loss from climate change and deforestation.